James Wong of Team Singapore seen here in the discus event at the 27th SEA Games in Myanmar 2013. Photo: Stanley Cheah/SportSG

 In this second part, we will examine field events, which take place on a large field, as opposed to the running track.
 They can be classified as jumping and throwing categories.

 In the shot put, you throw a heavy spherical object called the shot (it resembles a cannonball).
+The weight of the shot is 7.26kg for men and 4kg for women.
+The shot put for men has been part of the modern Olympic since 1896 and the competition for women began in 1948.
 First, rest the shot close to the neck, and keep it there throughout the motion.
 Next, release above the height of the shoulder, using only one hand, as far as possible.
 The shot has to land in the designated zone of the throwing area.
 The one that lands the furthest, wins.

 The hammer throw involves a heavy ball attached to a strong wire.
 The ball is swung twice in the same spot, legs stationary.
 Next, you make three or four rotations with your body in a circular motion, with your feet engaged in a heel-toe movement.
 Then, you release the ball into the designated zone.
 Whoever can throw the hammer the furthest, wins the event.